 Let’s play a game

-I don’t know if you have ever played a computer game where you have a ball at a starting position, and you have to direct it to a target with the help of blocks, springs, rotating gears, etc. It usually relies on the laws of physics and you need to re-arrange those helper components to make the ball move from let’s say the left top corner of the screen to the right bottom of the screen where some sort of a target is located.
+I don’t know if you have ever played a computer game where you have a ball at a starting position, and you have to direct it to a target with the help of blocks, springs, rotating gears, etc. The original game was named The Incredible Machine.
+It usually relies on the laws of physics and you need to re-arrange those helper components to make the ball move from let’s say the left top corner of the screen to the right bottom of the screen where some sort of a target is located.
 The way you play the game is by experimenting with the block arrangement, so that they will do the work of guiding the ball to its target.

 Here is a possible initial game board setup: